chef/chef-web-docs/chef_master/source/policyfile.rst

 * The node's ``run_list`` property
 * Any roles that are present in the node's run-list or recursively included by those roles
-* The environment, which restricts the set of valid cookbook versions for a node based on a variety of constraint operators
+* The environment, which may restrict the set of valid cookbook versions for a node based on a variety of constraint operators
 * Dependencies, as defined by each cookbook's metadata
 * Dependency resolution picks the "best" set of cookbooks that meet dependency and environment criteria

 These conditions are re-evaluated every time the Chef Infra Client runs, which can make it harder to know which cookbooks will be run by the Chef Infra Client or what the effects of updating a role or uploading a new cookbook will be.

 Policyfile simplifies this behavior by computing the cookbook set on the workstation, and then producing a readable document of that solution: a ``Policyfile.lock.json`` file.
-This pre-computed file is uploaded to the Chef Infra Server, and is then used by all of the Chef Infra Client runs that are managed by that particular policy group.
+This pre-computed file is uploaded to the Chef Infra Server, and is then used by all of the Chef Infra Client runs that are managed by that particular policy name and policy group.

 Less Expensive Computation
 -----------------------------------------------------